Silon/turborepo-nextjs/README.md

 ## Getting Started

-To start using this template, you can use one of the following methods:

-- Select "Use this template" on GitHub repository page
+- Clone this repository or select "Use this template" on GitHub repository page
-- Clone this repository
 - Use `pnpm i` to install dependencies
 - Use `pnpm prepare` to install husky hooks